-For solving Parallel Circuits, number of branches are connected in parallel.
+For solving Parallel Circuits, a number of branches are connected in parallel.
 Each branch contains a number of components like resistance, inductance and capacitance forming a series circuit.
-Each branch of the circuit is analyzed separately as a series circuit and after that, the effects of each branch are combined together.
+Each branch of the circuit is analysed separately as a series circuit and after that, the effects of each branch are combined together.

 The magnitudes and phase angle voltages and currents are taken into consideration while solving the circuit.
 There are mainly three methods of solving the parallel AC circuits.
-They are as follows
+They are as follows:

 - Phasor Method or Vector Method

 - Method of Phasor algebra or Symbolic method or J method

 The method which yields quick result is applied.
 In this article, the Phasor Method is explained in detail.

 Steps to Solve Parallel Circuits By Phasor Method

 Consider the circuit diagram below to solve the circuit step by step.

 Here, two branches connected in parallel are taken into consideration.
 One branch contains resistance and inductance in series.
 The second branch consists of resistance and capacitance in series.
 The supply voltage is V volts.

 Step 2 – Find the impedance of each branch of the circuit separately, i.e.